syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

  * None: Disables the load more button.
 This is the default value.
  * Manual: Displays the load more button when reaching the end of the list and execute `SfListView.LoadMoreCommand` when tapping the button.
  * Auto: Automatically execute the `SfListView.LoadMoreCommand` when reaching end of the list.
- * AutoOnLoad: Executes `SfListView.LoadMoreCommand` when users interact with listview and reach to the end of list.
+ * AutoOnScroll: Executes `SfListView.LoadMoreCommand` when users interact with listview and reach to the end of list.

 The `SfListView.LoadMorePosition` property has two positions:

 * Top: Positioned on the top of list.
 * Bottom: Positioned on the bottom of list when reaching the end of the list.
 This is the default value.

 [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) executes when the listview is empty.
-This is the default behavior of `Manual` and `Auto` when load more.
+This is the default behavior of `Manual` and `Auto`.

 ## Load more automatically